be-smals-thim/be-ebox-enterprise-integration-support/document_provider/consultation_profile.md

 ## Integration with the Portal

-The [eBox Enterprise Portal](https://www.eboxenterprise.be) will be the primary consumer of the Document Provider.
+The [e-Box Enterprise Portal](https://www.eboxenterprise.be) will be the primary consumer of the Document Provider.
 Usage by the portal has some particularities that are worth nothing.

 ### Resources used by the Portal